-If you received an invitation to the Key to Oregon study in the mail, please consider enrolling today.
+If you received a Key to Oregon invitation letter in the mail, please consider enrolling today.

 The Key to Oregon study will test, track and map the COVID-19 symptoms, and new infections, of up to 100,000 Oregonians in real time.
 Leaders will use the data to decide how to return Oregonians to work and school while protecting against a second wave of infections.

-OHSU is leading the study in partnership with the OHSU-PSU School of Public Health and in collaboration with the Oregon Health Authority.
+OHSU is working on the study in partnership with the OHSU-PSU School of Public Health and in collaboration with the Oregon Health Authority.
 Oregon Gov. Kate Brown announced the study May 1, 2020.